All the latest from the BTSC family of Pittsburgh Steelers podcasts, Wednesday edition

 - and MUCH MORE!

-There are many an opinion when it comes to the Pittsburgh Steelers.
-Sides are being taken.
-Are you Team Steelers, Team Pickett, Team Mitch, Team Mason or Team Oladukon?
+The Scho Bro Show: The draft is over, so it’s time to get to work

+The Steelers made their selections for new members of their team and there has been plenty to talk about.
+The chat does, however, need to cease and the Steelers need to apply their new finds to the game plan and get to work.
 This will be just one of the subjects that will be discussed in the latest installment of the BTSC family of podcasts, The Scho Bro Show with BTSC Editor Dave Schofield and his older brother Rich.

 As always, it sure is a good time to get on the airwaves and discuss the black-and-gold.
 On this show, Dave and Big Bro Scho break down all things Steelers, still talk stats, and also answer questions from fans!